Eugene Symphony

 The Eugene Symphony is an American orchestra based in Eugene, Oregon.
-Its home venue is the Silva Concert Hall at the Hult Center for the Performing Arts.
+The Eugene Symphony is a resident company of the Hult Center for the Performing Arts and performs in the center's Silva Hall in downtown Eugene and Cuthbert Amphitheater located near Alton Baker Park.
 Approximately 27,000 people attend Eugene Symphony's classical and pops concert performances each year.
+In 2025 the Eugene Symphony will begin its 60th performance season.

-The current conductor is Francesco Lecce-Chong.
-The Eugene Symphony is a resident company of the Hult Center for the Performing Arts and performs in the center's Silva Hall in downtown Eugene and Cuthbert Amphitheater located near Alton Baker Park.
+The current music director is Alex Prior.